jayfoss/ASLAN/README.md

 Multiple `go` delimiters are allowed in a stream but this creates multi-ASLAN i.e. multiple ASLAN objects will be output from a single stream.
 This allows for ASLAN to be used in complex outputs such as multi-stage LLM calls with tool calls.

-Each time a `go` delimiter is encountered, the current state of the result object MUST be added to the output array and all other parser state MUST be reset.
+Each time a `go` delimiter is encountered, the current state of the result object MUST be added to the output array if it isn't already and all other parser state MUST be reset.

 The `go` delimiter is strictly optional and for a single ASLAN result is unnecessary.
 However, it may still be useful if the application developer doesn't want LLM preamble to end up in the result object (although the preferred way to handle this is to just ignore the `_default` field in application code and explicitly start your first desired field with `[<PREFIX>d]`).